Table of Contents show

 How can I extend the battery life of my baby monitor?

 To extend the battery life of a baby monitor, turn on the power-saving mode, if applicable.
 You can also turn the monitor off when it’s not in use, lower the volume level, dim the screen, and limit screen time.
+Our assessments focus primarily on the parent unit since this is typically the component whose battery life is most critical during everyday use.

 How far can a baby monitor transmit?